sarah-ahm/content-portfolio/README.md

 # Sarah's Content Samples
 Hey!
 I'm Sarah, a writer with front-end chops, an eye for design, and an open mind.
 These days, I'm a Staff Technical Writer at Salesforce.
-I collaborate with stakeholders to craft UI text, onboarding flows, documentation, and other wordy things for Salesforce's generative AI platform.
+I collaborate with stakeholders to craft UI text, onboarding flows, documentation, and other wordy things for Salesforce's generative AI features.
+I create style guidelines and internal enablement for emerging technologies.

 ## Product Documentation
 - [Create AI Agents from Einstein Bots (Beta)](https://help.salesforce.com/s/articleView?id=service.bots_service_create_agent_from_bot.htm&type=5)